MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 • A minimum of two consultations with Dr Turner before surgery is booked

-• A mandatory cooling-off period before formal consent is given
+• A 7-day cooling-off period for adult patients before formal surgical consent

-These requirements apply to all cosmetic surgical procedures in Australia.
-Dr Turner’s team will guide you through each step.
-Standalone functional procedures such as septoplasty follow a different regulatory pathway.
+These requirements apply to all cosmetic surgical procedures in Australia and cannot be bypassed.
+Standalone functional procedures such as septoplasty for documented airway obstruction follow a different regulatory pathway.
+Dr Turner’s team clarifies which requirements apply to your situation at consultation.

-Rhinoplasty carries specific risks that every patient should understand before proceeding.
-These include:
+Rhinoplasty carries specific risks every patient should understand before proceeding:

 • Bleeding during or after surgery